pyOpenSci/python-package-guide/tutorials/intro.md

 <img src="../images/tutorials/package-components.png" alt="Diagram showing .. more here if this stays." width="500px">

 The elements of a Python package include code, documentation, tests, an OSI-approved license and a specific directory structure.
 Maintainers are at the core making sure everything works and is up to date while fixing bugs and addressing user concerns.
 :::

 The core elements of Python package include:

 - **Code:** Functions and classes that provide functionality for a user of your package
-- **Documentation:** Installation instructions, tutorials, and examples that help users get started using your package
+- **Documentation:** Installation instructions, tutorials, and examples that both help users get started using your package and contributors and maintainers fix bugs and maintain the package.
-  - Documentation also helps people to contribute to your package.
+  - Contributor Documentation in the form of a **CONTRIBUTING.md** file is useful to help people to contribute to your package.
+  - Development documentation helps both maintainers and contributors understand how to maintain a package's infrastructure.
 - **Tests:** that makes sure your code works as it should and makes it easier for you and others to contribute to, modify and update the code in the future
-- **License:** An open source license …. - link to choose a license…
+- **License:** An open source license, or license that is [OSI approved](https://opensource.org/licenses/) refers to an licence that allows others to both use your package.
+It also provides legal direction regarding how elements of the package can and can't be reused.
-- **Infrastructure** that automates updates, publication workflows and runs test suites
+- **Infrastructure** that automates updates, publication workflows and runs test suites.
+Infrastructure includes a suite of things such as platforms like GitHub and GitLab, tools to run tests and tools locally such as nox and tox and continuous integration that automates package maintenance steps.

-If you intend for others to use and contribute to your code, consider who will maintain it over time.
-You will want a **contributing / development** guide to help new potential contributors get started with contributing to your package, as well as a **code of conduct** to ensure community interactions remain healthy both for you and your contributors / maintainer team

 :::{admonition} What pyOpenSci looks for in a package
 :class: tip